aimms/documentation/deprecation-table.rst

-AIMMS product life cycle
+AIMMS product lifecycle
 ===========================

-Deprecation and End of Life
+Deprecated and End of LifeÂ
 ------------------------------

 AIMMS considers a feature Deprecated if we plan to remove it; potentially it can be replaced by something different, but not necessarily!
 We announce deprecated features so developers can prepare for it and start looking for other ways (in- or outside our product) of achieving the desired behavior without using that feature because it might not be available in future versions.
 When possible, we add an End of Life to the feature as well; this is the date that the future is no longer available to the users.